awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-starting-analysis.md

 ## Creating the Amazon Rekognition Video Stream Processor<a name="streaming-video-creating-stream-processor"></a>

-Before you can analyze a streaming video, you create a Amazon Rekognition Video stream processor \([CreateStreamProcessor](API_CreateStreamProcessor.md)\)\.
+Before you can analyze a streaming video, you create an Amazon Rekognition Video stream processor \([CreateStreamProcessor](API_CreateStreamProcessor.md)\)\.
 The stream processor contains information about the Kinesis data stream and the Kinesis video stream\.
 It also contains the identifier for the collection that contains the faces you want to recognize in the input streaming video\.
 You also specify a name for the stream processor\.
 The following is a JSON example for the `CreateStreamProcessor` request\.

 ```
 {